beaverbuilder/documentation/docs/beaver-builder/troubleshooting/debugging/enable-beaver-builder-debug-mode.md

   * Add the URL when you file a Support ticket
   * Send it to the Support team when they request it at *hello@wpbeaverbuilder.com*.

+## Enable Debug Mode

-**To enable Beaver Builder Debug Mode and obtain the URL for the debug report:**
+To enable Beaver Builder Debug Mode and obtain the URL for the debug report:

   1. On the WordPress admin panel, click **Settings > Beaver Builder**, then click the **Tools** tab.
   2. Click the **Enable debug mode** button.